 Deadline for applications for DRI Summer Research Fellowship proposals is Monday, Dec.
-03, 2018, at 5 p.m.
-Proposal narrative components would include an introduction, justification (literature or previous work), methods, preparation, dissemination, and interview or surveys (if applicable).
-The student, in consultation with his or her faculty mentor, will submit a research proposal and other application materials.
+3, 2018, at 5 p.m.
+After consultation with his/her faculty mentor the student will submit a proposal that consist of an introduction, justification (literature or previous work), methods, preparation, dissemination, and interview or surveys (if applicable).
 Contact Nicole Snyder at email@example.com for more information.

 If your undergraduate research project is accepted and if you indicated on the DRI application that your project required technology resources, you will need to request a consultation regarding technology needs during the spring semester.
 Please email the Technology & Innovation Support Center at firstname.lastname@example.org or call 704-894-2900 to set up an appointment.

 DRI Group Investigations fund small groups of students who travel with a faculty member to an off-campus location to perform field research related to their coursework.
 A class studying "post-wall" Germany, for example, traveled to Berlin for a week over winter break.
 Another group traveled to Cleveland and Chicago to study urban decline and renewal.
 Groups can also stay on campus and study an artifact, rare volume, work of art or other tangible property that is brought to the college.